sebastianbertoli/minimal-mistakes/_posts/2018-01-11-human-mobility.md

 ## Outline

 This notebook is structured as follows.
-First, we load and explore dataset I prepared for this experiment.
+First, we load and explore the dataset I prepared for this experiment.
 Second, we process it and extract its stop locations.
 Third, we proceed with clustering the stop locations into so-called destinations (more on this later) In short:

 1. [Exploring the dataset](#eda)
 1. [Extracting the users' stop locations](#extract_stops)